vinceoa/panther-docs/docs/rules/README.md

 ## Syslog Mappings

-Syslog fields need to be mapped to event console fields.
+Syslog message fields need to be mapped to event console fields.
 These fields will then be available for matching in rules processing.

-Please note that when events are deduplicated via the `#[code identifier]` field, some information may be lost.
-For example, the PID of a process can change regularly, but is not included in the identifier by default, so multiple PIDs may aggregate into a single event.

 ### Default Event Identifier

-The `#[code identifier]` field uniquely identifies an event in the console.
+The event's `identifier` field uniquely identifies an event in the console.

 By default this is created by combining the node, severity and summary
-fields: `#[code {node}:{severity}:{summary}]`.
+fields: `{node}:{severity}:{summary}:{tag}`.

-Any events with a matching identifier will be grouped together, and the corresponding event #[code tally] will increase by 1.
+Any events with a matching identifier will be grouped together, and the corresponding event `tally` will increase by 1.

 If no matching event identifier is found, then a new event is created.

 Timestamps are also stored for each event.

+Please note that when events are deduplicated via the `identifier` field, some information may be lost.
+For example, the PID of a process can change regularly, but is not included in the identifier by default, so multiple PIDs may aggregate into a single event.

 ### Severity Mapping